Denmark wins Eurovision on ABBA's turf with folksy ballad

 "Tonight we won the Eurovision Song Contest.
 Amazing.
 It's amazing!" said Emil Espersen, wearing a red-sequined jacket.

-Eurovision, one of the world's longest-running television programs, was started in the 1950s to help foster a spirit of unity after World War Two.
+Eurovision, one of the world's longest-running television programmes, was started in the 1950s to help foster a spirit of unity after World War Two.

 In an attempt to ensure that musical quality takes precedence over geographically motivated bloc voting from television viewers, professional judges now account for 50 percent of a performer's score.